weeynsoft/catalog-category/README.md

 ![GitHub](https://img.shields.io/github/license/weeynsoft/catalog-category)

-This is the standalone category module of the [Weeyn](https://weeyn.com).
+This is the standalone catalog category module of the [Weeyn](https://weeyn.com).

 ## Installation